leudz/shipyard/book/src/going-further.md

 # Going Further

-This section covers more advanced topics like parallelism or packs and how everything behaves to not be surprised by any function call.
+This section covers more advanced topics.
+Topics include parallelism, packs, and how everything behaves so you can avoid surprises.